Shad fishing is excellent in the Pacific Northwest, where these eager biters and hard fighters come into select rivers by the millions.

-Shad are anadromous and like Oregon’s steelhead they potentially can return for more than one spawning run, growing to the larger size in the process.
+Shad are anadromous and like the Northwest’s steelhead they potentially can return for more than one spawning run, growing to the larger size in the process.

 Shad get mixed reviews as table fare, due to their bony bodies and oily flesh.

 Some people find shad tasty when properly prepared and cooked, and others also eat shad roe.

 The following three rivers are where you will find the best shad fishing in Oregon and Washington:

 Columbia River Shad Fishing